The Saragossa Manuscript (film): Release

-by Kino Polska with partial funding provided by Polish Film Institute and is available on Blu-ray.
+by Kino Polska with partial funding provided by the Polish Film Institute and is available on Blu-ray.

 The film is among 21 digitally restored classic Polish films chosen for Martin Scorsese Presents: Masterpieces of Polish Cinema.

 Reception

-On Rotten Tomatoes, the film holds an approval rating of 93% based on 15 reviews, with a weighted average rating of 7.8/10.
+On Rotten Tomatoes, the film holds an approval rating of 93% based on 15 reviews, with a weighted average rating of 8/10.

 Polish critic Michał Oleszczyk writes that, "The film remains a towering oddity more than a half-century after its premiere: budgeted at eighteen million zlotys at the time, when a regular feature cost one-third of that amount, it may be the strangest film epic of all time, with a Chinese-box narrative structure that still dazzles with its intricate, convoluted beauty."

 Kristin Jones of the Wall Street Journal writes that, "As it interweaves the rational with the supernatural, The Saragossa Manuscript becomes a celebration of storytelling and the marvels of cinema.
 It also suggests the inevitability of returning to the past; more than one narrative wormhole leads back to the foot of a gallows before the tales continue."